chmouel/snazy/README.md

 ## Shell completions

-Shell completions are available for most shells in the [misc/completions](./misc/completions) and it should be automatically installed with the aur/brew package.
+Shell completions are available for most shells in the [misc/completions](./misc/completions) and it will be automatically installed with the aur/brew package.

 ## FAQ